blukatdevelopment/UnchainedWorldsOld/classes/psion.md

 your mind.
 You may dismiss this spell using an action.
 When the dream ends, all participants wake up remembering it.
 You may make alterations to the dreamscape (such as changing your form or the environment) by succeeding a spellcheck against a DC set by the GM based on the attempted alteration.

-### Mind Probe (4th level)
-Casting Time: 1 action
-Range: 30 feet
-Components: V, S
-Duration: Concentration, up to 1 minute
-You target one creature who makes a wisdom saving throw.
-On a success, they receive 1d4 psychic damage.
-On a failure, you enter their mind and they fall into a deep trance.
-While you are in their mind, you may request information about an event or thought that has occurred in the last hour.
-The thought could be internal dialogue, or could be a memory.
-If you say something to invoke a memory, they must succeed a wisdom saving throw to avoid thinking of that memory and making it apparent to you.
-Each round, the creature can make a wisdom saving throw in order to break the trance.